JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 cheated and pinched one another's arms---they were all expert pinchers.
 The only time the Burnell children ever played with them Kezia had got a prize, and when she undid three bits of paper she found a very small rusty button-hook.
-She couldn't understand why they made such a fuss....
+She couldn't understand why they made such a fuss\....

 But they never played with the Samuel Josephs now or even went to their parties.
 The Samuel Josephs were always giving children's parties at the Bay and there was always the same food.
 A big washhand basin of very brown fruit-salad, buns cut into four and a washhand jug full of something the lady-help called "Limonadear."
 And you went away in the evening with half the frill torn off your frock or something spilled all